alfredtorch/edward/SoftwareSpecificationSheetM2.md

 Although the current iteration lacks the functionality to adjust light intensity, the timing of the grow light is synchronized with the natural patterns of sunrise and sunset.
-This synchronization provides the essential dark periods that plants require for their rest and recovery during the night, ensuring a natural growth cycle is maintained.
+This synchronization provides the essential dark periods that plants require for their rest and recovery during the nigh.

 __Safety Mechansim__